MokkoFm/videoplayer-layout/readme.md

 ```
 * How to see changing in layout in live-mode:
 ```
-python main.py
+livereload dist
 ```
-You can change some elements of layout and look a result [here](http://127.0.0.1:5500/).
+You can change some elements of layout and look a result [here](http://127.0.0.1:35729).

 ### Purpose